cfree/wp-karten/README.md

 - Copy shortcode and insert in desired post/page content
 - Be amazed!

-## To Do
+## Features Wishlist
 - Set zooming level from admin
-- Set custom icons in the admin
+- Set custom icons from admin
+- Set map type from admin
+- Choose icon colors from admin